Growing as an XP

 Seven Common Pitfalls Every Pastor Should Avoid in a New Church Role

 A quaint story circulated among Methodists describes a young pastor, fresh out of seminary, who had just begun his first pastorate.
-As he drove up to the small church, he noticed an old tree blocking [...]
+As he drove up to the small church, he noticed an old tree [...]

 The Revolving Door